Furikuda/bork/docs/quickstart.rst

 Archives and repositories
 -------------------------

-A *Borg archive* is the result of a single backup (``borg create``).
+A *Bork archive* is the result of a single backup (``bork create``).
 An archive stores a snapshot of the data of the files "inside" it.
 One can later extract or mount an archive to restore from a backup.

 *Repositories* are filesystem directories acting as self-contained stores of archives.
 Repositories can be accessed locally via path or remotely via ssh.
 Under the hood, repositories contain data blocks and a manifest tracking which blocks are in each archive.
-If some data hasn't changed from one backup to another, Borg can simply reference an already uploaded data chunk (deduplication).
+If some data hasn't changed from one backup to another, Bork can simply reference an already uploaded data chunk (deduplication).

 .. _about_free_space: